metauni/metauni.github.io/index.md

 * 20/1/2021 - Development update: implemented "gather all" for voice channels ([video](https://youtu.be/GJunGvBGo6Y)) and implemented the challenge system, with the first two challenges for Friday's talk `#1A, #1B` see [challenges](http://metauni.org/posts/challenges/challenges).

 Current contributors are [Daniel Murfet](http://www.therisingsea.org) and [Billy Price](https://billyprice.me/).

-## Hosting your own metauni node

-Currently a Metauni node consists of code inside a Roblox game, talking to a Discord webhook, talking to a Discord bot hosted on Repl.it and talking to a database backend on MongoDB.
-We have compiled [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node and run regular drop-in sessions where you can get help (subscribe to the mailing list for notifications).